niklas2165/customer-support-crew/README.md

 #### 2.5 API Endpoint

 - **FastAPI App (`api/main.py`):**
-  - Serves `/new_email` with randomized samples from the original 100-email dataset.
+  - Serves `/new_email` with randomized samples from the same dataset used for training (`mock_support_emails.json`).
+The full record is served, but only `subject` and `body` are used in daily processing to ensure no leakage.
-  - Used as the **live data source** for the daily pipeline.
   - Hosted at:
     [https://customer-support-crew.onrender.com/new_email](https://customer-support-crew.onrender.com/new_email)